snake-flu/type_variants/README.md

 A python script to type predefined variants in a fasta-format alignment of SARS-CoV-2 sequences, which **must be aligned to Wuhan-Hu-1** (discarding any insertions relative to it).
 Instructions for making an alignment are at the end of this README.
 See also the [Genbank entry](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3) and the file `MN908947.fa` in this repository.

-Frame-shifting mutations in coding sequence are not accounted for by this routine.
+Frame-shifting mutations in coding sequence are ignored by this routine.

 ## Usage